pskyvader/panel3/app/views/back/themes/default/assets/plugins/jQuery-Mapael/README.md

 For example, with Mapael, you can display a map of the world with clickable countries.
 You can build simple dataviz by setting some parameters in order to automatically set a color to each area of your map and generate the legend.
 Moreover, you can plot cities on a map with their latitude and longitude.

-As Raphaël, Mapael supports Firefox 3.0+, Safari 3.0+, Chrome 5.0+, Opera 9.5+ and Internet Explorer 6.0+.
+As RaphaÃ«l, Mapael supports Firefox 3.0+, Safari 3.0+, Chrome 5.0+, Opera 9.5+ and Internet Explorer 6.0+.

 ![Dataviz example](http://neveldo.fr/mapael/world-example.png)
 [See this example !](http://neveldo.fr/mapael/usecases/world)